South Africa charges parliament fire suspect with terrorism | DW | 11.01.2022

 Prosecutors have added terrorism to the five charges a man who allegedly set fire to South Africa's parliament was already facing.
 The 49-year-old was also diagnosed with "paranoid schizophrenia."

-After his first court appearance the man suspected to have to started the fire at the South African Parliament was diagnosed with "paranoid schizophrenia"
+The man suspected to have to started the fire at the South African Parliament was diagnosed with paranoid schizophrenia

 He was arrested on parliamentary grounds after the fire broke out last Sunday.
 The additional charge of terrorism was added because he had also been caught with an explosive device, the prosecution said.

-Mpofu is one of South Africa's most famous lawyers, who has defended some high-profile figures, including former president Jacob Zuma.
+Mpofu is one of South Africa's most famous lawyers, and has defended some high-profile figures, including former president Jacob Zuma.

 He is also the former national chairperson of the opposition Economic Freedom Fighters party.